Young Boy Never Broke Again drops yet another 4 EP. This time around, he focuses on ‘loyalty’.

 2. RIP DUMP

-“RIP Dump” is a combination of every song you heard on this EP.
-It has some hard-hitting elements, emotional vibes, moments that are chill, and lots of straight up rapping.
-In my opinion, the combination brings out the best in Young Boy Never Broke Again, because he’s able to go through the many different mood swings a troubled youth is inevitable to go through.
+“RIP Dump” is a combination of every song you heard on this 4Loyalty EP: It has some hard-hitting elements, emotional vibes, moments that are chill, and lots of straight-up rapping.

-Dedication tracks are usually soulful — and the beat to this song is definitely soulful with its touching piano notes and s**t — however, Young Boy uses this song as an opportunity to flex his muscles and let the world know that you can’t turn his lights off.
-I guess in the hood it’s kill or be killed, and his paranoia really starts to flare up when he thinks about his homies that are gone (Which he probably should).
+Dedication songs are usually soulful; however, Young Boy Never Broke Again uses “RIP Dump” as an opportunity to flex his muscles and let the world know that you can’t turn his lights off.
+In the hood, I guess it’s kill or be killed, and his paranoia really starts to flare up when he thinks about his homies that are gone.

 SONG BY SONG BREAKDOWN